 Here’s an image of the button.
 It was part of a large series of pin-back buttons used as premiums in Pep.
 There were five sets of 18 buttons featuring comics characters, but because of the radio show sponsorship, each set included the Superman button, so there were 86 different buttons in the series.
 There were other button series on other topics, all sought after today by pin-back button collectors.

 What interests me more is a series of two-color one-page Superman comics stories that ran on the back of Pep boxes, as in the first example above.
 It’s clearly lettered by Ira Schnapp in the style he was using at the time on both Superman comics stories and the Superman newspaper strip.
 Robert Beerbohm says there were at least 12 different strips.
 They’re numbered in the top banner left of the Superman logo, the one above is number 2.
-Images of 10 have been found with help from Jim Davidson and Doc DC on Facebook, including #11, so twelve in all sounds right.
+Images of 11 have been found with help from Jim Davidson and Doc DC on Facebook and Karl Mattson by email, including #12, so twelve in all sounds right.
 My guess is they were issued one per month, about the frequency that a family might buy a new box of Pep cereal, and that would mean they ran for a year.
 You can see the copyright year of 1945 on at least one of these images, so I’m guessing they all were issued in and around that year.

 This appears to be #1, with the number in black on the red banner.
 I don’t think there are any continuing elements in these one-page stories, they’re all meant to stand on their own.
 The art size and amount of lettering is about the same as a typical comics page.
 A caption in small type under the art reads, “For further Adventures of Superman, read the backs of other PEP packages and follow the Superman radio program on the Mutual Network.”
 That ties the mutually advantageous licensing arrangement together nicely, even though Superman comics are not mentioned.